Francis Tolentino

-Francis Ng Tolentino (/tl/, born January 2, 1960) is a Filipino lawyer and politician who served as a Senator of the Philippines from 2019 to 2025.
-He also served as the Senate Majority Leader from 2024 to 2025 and was formerly the chairman of the Senate Blue Ribbon Committee from 2022 to 2023.
-Before being elected to the Senate, he served as Chairperson of the Metropolitan Manila Development Authority (MMDA) from 2010 to 2015 and mayor of Tagaytay twice: from 1986 to 1987 as an officer in charge (OIC) in the provisional government, and then elected to three consecutive terms from 1995 to 2004.
+Francis Ng Tolentino (/tl/, born January 3, 1960) is a Filipino politician and lawyer serving as the acting secretary of labor and employment since 2026.
+He previously served as a senator of the Philippines from 2019 to 2025; during his term in the Senate, he served as the Senate majority leader from 2024 to 2025 and chairperson of the Senate Blue Ribbon Committee from 2022 to 2023.
+Before being elected to the Senate, he served as the chairperson of the Metropolitan Manila Development Authority (MMDA) from 2010 to 2015 and mayor of Tagaytay twice: from 1986 to 1987 as an officer in charge (OIC) in the provisional government, and then elected to three consecutive terms from 1995 to 2004.

-Tolentino is the principal author of the senate bill that became the Philippine Maritime Zones Act.
+Tolentino is the principal author of the Senate bill that became the Philippine Maritime Zones Act.
 This law, which concerns the Philippines' claims in the South China Sea dispute, has been objected by China.
 As a result, China banned him from entering the country since July 2025.